Self-help resources to improve your wellbeing

 Access exclusive promotions, events and other wellness information to assist you in living a healthy life.

-The following resources were authored by Griffith counsellors on a variety of topics to equip you with strategies and skills to manage a range of mental health concerns.
+The following resources, authored by Griffith University counsellors with input from external contributors, are aimed at equipping you with strategies and skills to manage a range of mental health and wellbeing concerns.
+Where available, resources are also provided in languages other than English.

 Adjusting to uni